geissdoerfer/find/hardware/README.md

 ## Development setup

-We've found the following setup convenient:
+We found the following setup convenient:

  - Lab bench power supply with 3.3V output
  - Breadboard and some jumper cables